MAgNET: A Graph U-Net Architecture for Mesh-Based Simulations: Results

 The aggregated error metrics for the entire test sets of structured mesh examples obtained using MAgNET and CNN approaches are summarised in Table~\ref{tab: stuctured metrics}.
 The first observation is that both MAgNET and CNN models exhibit similar prediction accuracy, demonstrating that the MAgNET architecture can achieve a comparable predictive capacity to the CNN U-Net architecture for a similar number of trainable parameters.
 The prediction errors, with respect to a characteristic length of 1m, fall below 0.1\% for the average mean absolute error (Equation~(\ref{eq:error_metric_det})), which is a promising result given the presence of geometric and constitutive nonlinearities.
 Additionally, we analyze the performance of the MAgNET model as a function of the maximum nodal displacement per test example.
 This dependency is visualized in Figure~\ref{fig: avg_error_structure} for both benchmark examples.
 Although there is a general trend of increased errors for larger maximum displacement magnitudes, the sensitivity is low, and the errors remain small (the regression lines are $e(d) \propto 1.0\cdot{}d\cdot{}10^{-4}$ (2D L-shape) and $e(d) \propto 1.6\cdot{}d\cdot{}10^{-3}$ (3D beam) for MAgNET and $e(d) \propto 7.0\cdot{}d\cdot{}10^{-4}$ (2D L-shape) and $e(d) \propto 1.6\cdot{}d\cdot{}10^{-3}$ (3D beam)) for the CNN U-NET case.

+The increasing sizes of input/output intensify the challenge in non-convex optimization, necessitating more training data and additional epochs for convergence.
+This trend is universally observed across all deep learning-based surrogate techniques and relates to the well-known concept of the 'curse of dimensionality' in machine learning applications.
+As discussed in Section~\ref{sec: NN_implementation_and_training}, the complexities of the MAgNET and CNN U-Net architectures are tailored to specific mesh structures and sizes, ensuring effective predictive capabilities while maintaining a comparable number of training parameters.
+Below, we conduct a simple ablation study to determine the extent to which accuracy declines when simplifying the DNN architectures.

-As explained in Section~\ref{sec: Mag layer}, one can modulate the model capacity to capture non-linearities in the underlying data by modulating the number of channels in MAg and CNN layers.
+In the first ablation test we reduce the number of channels in MAg and CNN layers.
+As explained in Section~\ref{sec: Mag layer}, the number of channels modulates the model capacity to capture non-linearities in the underlying data.
 Importantly, the convolution windows are shareable in CNN architectures, whereas the aggregation windows in MAg architectures are independent.
 To this end, we expect CNN networks to require more channels than their respective MAgNET networks to achieve the same level of accuracy.
 We used this fact when designing CNN and MAgNET architectures in Section~\ref{sec: NN_implementation_and_training}.
 To verify this hypothesis and demonstrate this effect, we trained five MAgNET and five CNN U-Net networks on the L-shape dataset with different numbers of channels.
 In all analyzed cases, we used 4-level MAgNET and 3-level CNN U-Net architectures, with two MAg/Conv layers per level, and with a constant number of channels at all levels.
-Figure~\ref{fig: Lconvergence} shows that there is indeed a strong dependency of accuracy on the number of channels for both analyzed network architectures.
+Figure~\ref{fig: Lconvergence}(a) shows that there is indeed a strong dependency of accuracy on the number of channels for both analyzed network architectures.
 For a comparable number of trainable parameters, CNN U-Nets can use more channels than their respective MAgNETs, providing them with comparable predictive accuracy.
 We can also observe that too few channels significantly reduce the fitting capabilities of both networks, with a step jump between the 8- and 16-channel case for MAgNET.
 For the two largest cases (16 and 32 channels for MAgNET and 128 and 256 channels for CNN U-Net), the accuracy of both architectures is comparable.